canonical/kafka-operator/docs/explanation/cryptography.md

 To support encrypted client connections, a Charmed Apache Kafka application needs to be integrated with TLS Certificate Provider charm, e.g.
 `self-signed-certificates` operator.
 Certificate Singing Requests (CSRs) are generated for every unit using the `tls_certificates_interface` library that uses the `cryptography`
 Python library to create X.509 compatible certificates.
-The CSR is signed by the TLS Certificate Provider, returned to the units, and stored in a password-protected P12 keystore file.
+The CSR is signed by the TLS Certificate Provider, returned to the units, and stored in a password-protected PKCS 12 keystore file.
 The password of the keystore is stored in Juju secrets.
 The integration also provides the CA certificate, which is loaded into a password-protected JKS truststore file.

 When encryption is enabled, hostname verification is turned on for client connections, including both inter-broker and broker-controller communications.
 The cipher suite can